bcgov/von-agent-template/GettingStartedTutorial.md

 ### In Browser

-Use the built-in `Editor` to view the files in the `von-agent-template/von-x-agent/config` folder.
+Use the built-in Docker editor to view the files in the `von-agent-template/von-x-agent/config` folder.

 ### Local Machine